shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 ## Goals
 - Manage a deployment with two separate locations of interest ...
 BackStock and SalesFloor
   - This will be done by assigning different aliases to the two different sensors
-- Know when tagged items come into the store in either location
+- Know when tagged items come into the store from either location
 - Know the location of a tagged item (sensor and facility)
   - This will be done by setting a facility and the aliases for the sensors
 - Know when a tagged item has moved from the BackStock to the SalesFloor or vice-versa